Map of Europe with Rivers Labeled: A practical guide

 - Integrated Basin Management – Aligning policies across sectors—water supply, agriculture, transport, and energy—through river‑basin authorities that can coordinate actions at the scale of entire watersheds.

-- Climate Adaptation Measures – Investing in infrastructure that can absorb shocks, such as adaptive floodplain zoning, flexible hydropower operations that respect ecological flow regimes, and green corridors that support species migration.
+- Climate Adaptation Measures – Investing in infrastructure that can absorb shocks, such as adaptive floodplain zoning, flexible hydropower operations that respect ecological flow regimes, and green corridors that help with species migration.

 - Public Engagement and Education – Empowering citizens with knowledge about river health, encouraging citizen‑science initiatives, and fostering a cultural reverence for water that transcends utilitarian uses.